Tuition and Aid FAQ's

 How do I check the status of my financial aid application?

 How do I obtain tax transcripts for filing?

 As you complete your FAFSA you may be asked to provide your federal tax information or tax returns, including IRS W-2 information, for you and your spouse if you are married, and for your parents (if you are a dependent student).
-You may obtain your tax transcript using the Data Retrieval Tool when you complete the online application, or collect it in PDF format directly from the IRS website at www.irs.gov/individuals/get-transcript, which becomes available Oct.
-1.
+You may transfer your tax data directly to the FAFSA using Data Retrieval Tool, or request the Tax Return Transcript in PDF format directly from the IRS website at www.irs.gov/individuals/get-transcript, which becomes available Oct 1.

 The website is fully secure and a warning notifies users of the federal penalties for fraud for any misuse of the system.
 You will need to create an account if you do not already have one and a security code will be sent to your provided email address which you will need to enter before proceeding to the secured site.